דלג לתוכן הראשי

 • Long-term use of steroids (corticosteroids) or certain other medications.

-• Diseases like hypothyroidism or hyperthyroidism, inflammatory bowel disease, and celiac disease.
+• Diseases such as overactive or underactive thyroid, inflammatory bowel disease, and celiac disease.

 • Smoking, heavy alcohol consumption, and physical inactivity.